 - Marriage Establishes Paternity in Florida

 Marriage establishes paternity in Florida and can also legitimize a child who was born out of wedlock.
 Remember, in Florida there are biological fathers as well as legal fathers, which also can be an issue in many lawsuits.
 For instance, if you are married and have been raising a child born as a result of that marriage, but you suddenly find out or suspect you are not the biological father, you could be legally responsible for the child even with DNA proof that you are not a biological father.
 Alternatively, you may have found out you have a biological child who has been raised by another man and now you wish to seek rights as the biological father.
 It may seem easy to seek your rights as a biological father, but again, if there has been a “legal” father raising your child, hiring a paternity lawyer can help you to approach the case in the best way possible.

 Hiring a Paternity Attorney in Pasco, Hernando & Pinellas

 Attorney Wendy Doyle is a skilled family law attorney serving clients in the following areas:

 Hudson, FL, Brooksville, FL, Spring Hill, FL, New Port Richey, Trinity, Holiday, Tarpon Springs, Dunedin, Clearwater, Largo, St. Petersburg, Pinellas Park, Lutz, Land O’ Lakes, Dade City, FL

-For more information or to speak to me about hiring a Florida paternity lawyer, please contact Doyle & McCabe for a free consultation.
+For more informatio about hiring a paternity lawyer in Pasco County or Pinellas County, Florida, please contact Attorney Doyle-Palumbo for a free consultation.